Est. 2001·3,000+ placements · six offices · four regions

 Sport, Media & Entertainment

-Top signal type on the wire: ma activity
+Top signal type on the wire: product launch

 Against public benchmarksexploratory